TJ2001/ng-playground/README.md

 ## Setup/Installation Requirements

-* gulp start to run application.
+* Use "gulp start" to run application.

 <!-- ## Specifications